 Design Thinking as a Strategy for Innovation

+When design principles are applied to strategy and innovation the success rate for innovation dramatically improves.
 Design thinking is at the core of effective strategy development and organizational change.
 Design can be applied to products, services, processes, physical locations… anything that needs to be optimized for human interaction.
 You can design the way you lead, manage, create and innovate.

-Build Design Thinking capabilities in your organization
+Develop Design Thinking capabilities in your organization

 While learning to be a good designer takes years, non-designers can learn to think like a designer and apply these skills to leadership and innovation.
 Hands-on innovation challenges will guide you through a design thinking process from start to finish.